eliaizer/eliaizer/README.md

 - 🌱 I’m currently learning С++ (i was forced) and DevOps tools
 - 💞️ I’m looking for cooperation everywhere
 - 📫 How to reach me [list on my bio](https://eliaizer.github.io/)
-- ⚡ Fun fact: when i started studying computer science i thought html was a programming language (i still cringe) and I still don't know English
+- ⚡ Fun fact: when i started studying computer science i thought HTML was a programming language (i still cringe) and I still don't know English